 4. Drugs and Alcohol Policy

-The use of drugs and alcohol during and outside of work hours can present significant safety risks and costs to your business through injuries, absenteeism and damage to company property.
+The use of drugs and alcohol during and outside of work hours can present significant safety risks and costs to your business through injuries, absenteeism, damage to company property, and potential breaches of workplace laws, including National Employment Standards (NES).
 A drugs and alcohol policy will reiterate the business’s zero-tolerance approach while also communicating the potential for employees to be subjected to random testing.
-Without such a policy, employees may consume drugs and/or alcohol inappropriately at work or when performing work-related activities, which can create WHS risks to those in the environment around them and have harmful reputational impacts on the business.
+Without such guidelines, both the employer and most employees face increased risks of workplace injuries, unsafe practices, and reputational harm, hindering organisational culture and adherence to workplace policies.

 5. Leave Policy

-For businesses that experience seasonal busy periods, a leave policy can be extremely valuable.
-A leave policy can set out what can be expected during busy times, times when the business might be shut down, and what happens if an employee doesn’t have enough leave to cover this time.
+For businesses that experience seasonal busy periods, managing annual leave entitlements becomes equally important as operational demands.
+This is when an effective leave policy can be extremely valuable.
+A leave policy promotes work-life balance and clarifies expectations for busy periods, business closures, or insufficient leave accrual.
 The absence of a leave policy can result in inconsistent leave practices and the abuse of leave entitlements.
 As a result, employers risk running into rostering issues, increased workload for staff, higher levels of employee stress, and poor operational coverage during busy periods.

 6. Grievance Policy

 Every business will have to deal with a workplace dispute at some point.
-Having a grievance policy in place acts as an important tool for employees to understand what steps they should follow when making or handling a complaint.
-The failure to implement an appropriate grievance policy can result in inconsistent management practices, increase the risk of claims being made to the Fair Work Commission (namely, General Protections), and result in a toxic workplace culture.
+Having a grievance policy in place acts as an important tool for employees to understand what steps they should follow when making or handling a complaint while meeting employment laws.
+The failure to implement an appropriate grievance policy can result in inconsistent management practices, increase the risk of claims being made to the Fair Work Commission (namely, General Protections), and result in a toxic organisational culture.
+Consistent processes help to ensure fair treatment for all parties involved.

 Performance management is a common practice within any business, but can often be a delicate process.
 A policy will assist you in remaining compliant with requirements of procedural fairness and provide guidance on how unacceptable conduct will be dealt with.

 Without a performance counselling and disciplinary policy, an employer will lack transparency with their employees about the consequences of their actions.
-In addition, management practices may be inconsistent, creating the risk of a General Protections, adverse action, or discrimination claim to the Fair Work Commission.
+In addition, management practices may be inconsistent, creating the risk of legal disputes such as a General Protections, adverse action, or discrimination claim to the Fair Work Commission.

 8. Internet and Email Policy

-With the increased use of technology in businesses, it is important to establish what is an appropriate and acceptable use of the internet.
-An internet and email policy will define what is inappropriate use of company computers and internet resources, as well as the consequences an employee may face for breaching the policy.
+With the increased use of technology in businesses, it’s important to establish acceptable behaviour, including the appropriate use of the internet.
+An internet and email policy will define proper use of company technology, mitigating risks to privacy laws, cyber threats, or misuse, as well as the consequences an employee may face for breaching the policy.

 In the current technological environment, employers face significant risk when they fail to implement an appropriately detailed internet and email policy.
 The misuse of email and the internet can amount to a misuse of company property and resources but also expose the business to reputational damage and cyber threats, among other costly consequences.